How do you do your Christmas shopping on a budget?

 But, there’s one thing that can suck the magic right out of this wonderful holiday…

-Not the act of shopping itself per se, we all love that, it’s paying for things we buy that we hate!
+Not the act of shopping itself per se, we all love that, the act of paying for all those gifts is the hard part!

-According to the American Research Group, the average American will spend $929 on Christmas gifts.
+According to the American Research Group, the average American will spend $992 on Christmas gifts this year.

 That’s a pretty staggering number!

-Unfortunately, this expense can really affect your finances long after Christmas is over if you’re not careful – especially if you don’t have much in your savings account.
+Unfortunately, this expense can really affect your finances long after Christmas is over if you’re not careful – especially if you don’t have much in your savings account from the start.

 Fortunately, we’ve put together a list of holiday shopping tips.
 It includes all sorts of ways for you to save money on Christmas shopping.